Email Security Gaps That Enable File-Based Exploits

 One of the most significant email security gaps involves the limited inspection capabilities of traditional security tools:

 Encrypted Traffic: The increasing use of Transport Layer Security (TLS) in email creates a blind spot for security tools.
 While encryption protects message confidentiality, it also prevents security gateways from inspecting message contents without complex SSL inspection mechanisms.
-Gartner research indicates that 91% of organizations cannot effectively inspect encrypted email attachments.
+Many organizations cannot effectively inspect encrypted email attachments.

 Complex File Formats: Many security solutions struggle to thoroughly analyze sophisticated file formats like Microsoft Office documents with macros, PDFs with embedded JavaScript, or archive files with nested contents.
-A SANS Institute study found that 67% of successful email-based attacks used complex file formats that evaded standard security analysis.
+Successful email-based attacks often use complex file formats that evade standard security analysis.

 The Timing Advantage